-Fasting during these 8 days means keeping away from all kinds of grains, legumes, alcohol, etc. During this time, these patties are very popular, since they have all kinds of things that people are allowed to consume.
+Fasting during these 8 days means keeping away from all kinds of grains, legumes, alcohol, etc. During this time, these patties, known as Sabudana Tikki are very popular, since they have all kinds of things that people are allowed to consume.

 The ingredients for Tapioca Pearl Patties

 There are not too many ingredients in this recipe, but the flavors will amaze you.
 Although traditionally, onions would not be part of the recipe, I enjoy adding onions to mine.

 Ingredients List for this Indian Recipe:

 - 1 small red onion

 - 1 tablespoon dried mango powder